Home » Guides » General » How to Join Wood With Or Without Expensive Tools

 Wood Lap Joint

 Tools needed?
 A table saw with a dado blade is best.
-But some miter saws have depth stops that allow a series of repeated cuts to be made.
+But some miter saws have depth stops that allow repeated cuts to be made.
 Just use a chisel to make a final flat bottom.

 Dovetail Joints: Best for Drawers